 Kraków In Your Pocket is available for free in several formats: in print, online, via digital download and on your mobile phone.
 Print copies can be picked up for free by visiting most tourist information offices and hotel reception desks in Kraków, or request a copy of the latest print copy be sent by post to your address by clicking here (cost 5 Euro).
 Click here to download a free pdf copy to your tablet, or access our mobile version by visiting krakow.inyourpocket.com on your smartphone.

 If you dig our Krakow guide, check out our guides to Warsaw, Wrocław, Gdańsk, Łódź, Poznań, Katowice, Tarnów and all the other Polish cities under our loving scrutiny, or any of the almost 100 additional cities covered by In Your Pocket.
-To keep abreast of what's happening in Kraków, follow us on Facebook (facebook.com/krakowinyourpocket) and Twitter (Twitter.com/krakowiyp); Luddites can cyber-snail mail us by writing direct to firstname.lastname@example.org.
+To keep abreast of what's happening in Kraków, follow us on Facebook, Twitter, Instagram, Vine, and Tumblr, and also check out our Poland IYP blog.
+Luddites can still cyber-snail mail us by writing direct to poland (at) inyourpocket.com.